-In relation to the poisoning threat described in 5.3.1, owing to their very wide-ranging movements, vultures can come into contact with many food sources distributed over a very wide geographic area within a very short period.
-Modelling of Gyps vulture populations in Asia has indicated that only a tiny proportion of carcasses encountered need be contaminated with substances toxic for vultures to have a population level effect.
-This is partly due to vultures being slow-breeding long-lived species (Mundy et al. 1992).
-Contamination of just 0.3-0.7 per cent of ungulate carcasses with a lethal level of diclofenac was shown to be sufficient to cause the population of the White-rumped Vulture in Asia to decline at a rate of about 50 per cent per year (Green et al. 2004).

-The most common type of toxin currently encountered by T. tracheliotos may be carbofuran and other similar poisons rather than veterinary drugs, and lethal levels may differ.
+Vultures are more vulnerable to a number of the threats mentioned in section 5.3 because of their wide-ranging movements.
+In relation to the poisoning threat described in secton 5.3.1, owing to their very wide-ranging movements, vultures can come into contact with many food sources distributed over a very wide geographic area within a very short period of time.
+Modelling of Gyps vulture populations in Asia has indicated that only a tiny proportion of carcasses encountered need be contaminated with substances toxic to vultures to have a population level effect.
+This is not least because vultures are slow-breeding long-lived species (Mundy et al. 1992).
+Contamination of just 0.3-0.7 per cent of ungulate carcasses with a lethal level of diclofenac was shown to be sufficient to cause the population of the White-rumped Vulture Gyps bengalensis in Asia to decline at a rate of about 50 per cent per year (Green et al. 2004).
+The most common type of toxin encountered by Lappet-faced Vultures may currently be carbofuran and other similar poisons rather than veterinary drugs, and lethal levels may differ.
 However there can be little doubt that the population level impacts of encountering even sparsely distributed toxic food sources are likely to be significant in these wide ranging species.
-A social feeding strategy and reliance on cues from conspecifics and other scavenging species to find food sources mean that large numbers of individuals of several vulture species can congregate at a single carcass (Kendall et al. 2012b), therefore vultures can suffer particularly high mortality at poisoning incidents (Ogada et al. 2012a).
-The vast areas covered by T. tracheliotos individuals during foraging, and particularly during age-related and seasonal movements, increases the likelihood of encountering toxic food sources somewhere within their range.
-Many individuals will cross national boundaries on a regular basis, so there is a clear need for a consistent approach to addressing the issue of poisoning across all current (and arguably also past) T. tracheliotos Range States.
+A social feeding strategy and reliance on cues from conspecifics and other scavenging species to find food sources mean that large numbers of individuals of several vulture species can congregate at a single carcass (Kendall et al. 2012), therefore vultures can suffer particularly high mortality at poisoning incidents (Ogada et al. 2012a).
+The vast areas covered by individual Lappet-faced Vultures during month to month foraging, and particularly during agerelated and seasonal movements, increase the likelihood of encountering toxic food sources somewhere within their range.
+Many individuals will cross national boundaries on a regular basis, so there is a clear need for a consistent approach to addressing the issue of poisoning across all current (and arguably also past) Lappet-faced Vulture range states.

 In relation to belief-based trade the wide ranging movements of vultures render many individuals susceptible to killing in several countries.
-In some countries national level trade in vultures has reduced populations to the extent that national demand is now satisfied through international trade with vultures being killed in neighbouring countries and brought to national markets.
-Countries therefore need to work together to address the issue of belief-based use, including stemming the flow of vultures (and vulture parts) across borders.
+In some countries national level trade in vultures has reduced populations to the extent that national demand is now satisfied through international trade with vultures being killed in neighbouring countries and brought in to national markets.
+Countries therefore need to work together to address the issue of belief-based use, including stemming the flow of vultures and vulture parts across borders.